renpy/renpy/sphinx/source/testcases.rst

 Patterns
 ===============

-Some clauses take a pattern.
+Some clauses take a pattern, which helps positioning the mouse or the location where a clause will do something.
-The ``pattern`` property (or in the case of the string expression, the string itself) takes a string which resolves to a target found on the screen, based on the shorted match in the alt text of focusable screen elements.
+The ``pattern`` property (or in the case of the string expression, the string itself) takes a string which resolves to a target found on the screen, based on the shorted match in the alt text of focusable screen elements (typically, buttons).
 The search is case-insensitive.

-.. does it take focus_mask into account ?

-..
-    If no pattern is given, the virtual test mouse is positioned to the last previous location where a click happened.
+If no pattern is given, the virtual test mouse is positioned to the last previous location where a click happened, or to the specified position, if any.
 If that position lies on a focusable element, a random position in the screen which does not overlap a focusable element is chosen instead.

-    If a pattern is given, the mouse is positioned to the last previous location where a click happened.
+If a pattern is given, the mouse is positioned to the last previous location where a click happened, or to the specified position, if any.
 If that position does not lie inside the targeted element, a random position within it is chosen instead.

-.. :func:`has_default_focus`, simple accessor to whether a game can be advanced by a bare click or not
+To that end, things like focus_mask are taken into account.

+If a pattern is given and if it does not resolve to a target at the time when the clause using it executes, an exception is raised (terminating the test).